Notes on the Geography of The Heartland State: Oklahoma: Tulsa

 Gilcrease was an oilman, but a puny one in comparison to Frank Philipps, from whose bedroom one was transported far from the Great Plains.
-Call it a budget version of San Simeon.
+Call it the Plains version of San Simeon.

 In those days, before Oklahoma had run low on oil, there was money and taste for terracotta trim on office buildings.

 A handsome font chosen for the cornerstone of that church.